-PowerPoint 2013 has several new features but there's nothing quite like what we will explore on this page -- an option to convert regular text into a shape.
-First of all, this is an undocumented feature -- so it was really cool discovering how this was done.
-And then, this is such an utterly useful option -- people find all sorts of excuses to use this feature.
+PowerPoint 2013 for Windows has several new features but there's nothing quite like what we will explore on this page—an option to convert regular text into a shape.
+First of all, this is an undocumented feature—so it was really cool discovering how this was done.
+And then, this is such an utterly useful option; people find all sorts of excuses to use this feature.
 For example, you can now easily create logos in PowerPoint without using any other application.
 Or use a fancy font and then share that presentation with others in the knowledge that recipients can see the font exactly as intended, even if it's not installed on their computers.

 Before we begin, you need to know that there are two methods through which you can convert text to shapes in PowerPoint:

-In this tutorial, we will explore the Intersect method -- you can explore the other method in our Convert Text to Shapes by Fragmenting in PowerPoint 2013 tutorial.
-Follow these steps to learn how to convert text into editable shapes through intersecting in PowerPoint 2013:
+In this tutorial, we will explore the Intersect method.
+You can explore the other method in our Convert Text to Shapes by Fragmenting in PowerPoint 2013 tutorial.
+Follow these steps to learn how to convert text into editable shapes through intersecting in PowerPoint 2013 for Windows:

 Figure 1: Text box selected on a slide

-Note: This technique only works with text boxes, and not text placeholders.
-Do not know the difference?
+- Note: This technique only works with text boxes and not text placeholders.
+Do you not know the difference?
 Explore our Text Placeholders vs. Text Boxes in PowerPoint 2013 article.

 Figure 2: Rectangle shape being drawn over the text box